Skip to main content

 Introduction

-1. Thread the stylus (P/N: 34080-5) into the OMP40-2 probe (P/N: 34080-1) using the Renishaw-supplied tool.
+1. Thread the stylus (P/N 34080-5) into the probe using the Renishaw-supplied tool.
 Torque the stylus to 1.3 – 1.6 lbf-ft.
-Only use the provided tool—it’s designed to flex before applying too much torque, preventing damage to the probe.
+Use only the supplied tool.
+It flexes before it can over-torque and damage the probe.

-• Thread the stylus (P/N: 34080-5) into the OMP40-2 probe (P/N: 34080-1) using the Renishaw-supplied tool.
+• Thread the stylus (P/N 34080-5) into the probe using the Renishaw-supplied tool.

 • Torque the stylus to 1.3 – 1.6 lbf-ft.